A raw pointer in Rust (such as *mut T or *const T) is a low-level pointer type similar to those found in C. Unlike references in Rust, raw pointers:

 Dereferencing the Raw Pointer *ptr

-When we dereference the raw pointer with the *
+When we dereference the raw pointer with the * operator, like so:

 let value: T = unsafe { *ptr };